Dog Aggression at The Way of the Dog

 The dog behaviour and training sector remains unregulated and views regarding approaches towards training and behaviour modification continue to be polarised.
 Unfortunately this can lead to much confusion for dog owners seeking help and support.

-At The Way of the Dog we take a non-judgemental approach to the problem, we are supportive, we are thoughtful, and we take an individual approach towards modification.
+At The Way of the Dog we take a non-judgemental approach to the problem, we are supportive, we are thoughtful, and we take an individual approach towards modification and management.
 Most of all we ensure that the problem is not exasperated.
 Contact The Way of the Dog now for a confidential and no obligation initial consultation.

 Want to know more about TWOTD?